Traders and Shops (1930s - 1950s)

 Ferguson – Haulage (mainly coal) – Garage was on the site of what is now Daisy Hill Stores

-Lilian – ladies hairdresser – 102 Alfreton Rosd – rented a room from Mrs Brunyee
+Lilian – ladies hairdresser – 102 Alfreton Road.
+Lillian rented a room from Mrs Brunyee

 Bates – blacksmith and farrier.
-On site of current blacksmiths
+On site of current blacksmiths.
+Read more about the blacksmiths.

-Pykett – Plumber (Glenda Harrison's dad)- No central heating in most houses so plenty of burst pipes in the winter.
+Pykett – Plumber (Glenda Harrison's dad).
+There was no central heating in most houses post war, so there were plenty of burst pipes in the winter.
 To watch Bill Pykett “wipe” a lead joint was to see an artist at work.

 Bosworth - butcher.

-The picture below shows the grocers shop during the floods of 1930’s.
+The picture below shows the grocers shop during the floods of 1930’s, and croft corner in 2015.

 Co-op Store – two separate shops (grocers and butchers).
 Later Val Hammersley acquired the butcher's part and ran a hair salon.
 When Val retired the Co-op became the modern store it is today.

-Ashforth – Fish and chip shop (now the Cafe and possibly about to be a Greek restaurant).
+Ashforth – Fish and chip shop (later a Cafe and now the Greek restaurant).
 This building was the original Co-op

 Dr. Collins (she took over from Dr. Morrison who left to join the army at the outbreak of WWII) The surgery was held in a house between the school and New Street.
 There was no waiting room so everybody heard the details of other peoples' problems.
 Quite an education!

-Edith Fox- Haberdasher and Draper -one room in Danesbury House which is just below Baines Hall.
+Edith Fox- Haberdasher and Draper.
+She operated from one room in Danesbury House which is just below Baines Hall.

 Wright – Greengrocer – occupied the building which is now March Hair.
 Mr Wright had his own little lorry which was unusual at the time.